 Morphological patterns are designed to tag passages of text that can be categorized thematically.
 The tag is inserted on a separate line before the beginning of a passage.
 There is no closing tag proper; the tag for the next thematic passage serves as a closing tag for the previous passage.
 The pattern is as follows:

-• #~:undefined: can be used to tag the beginning of a passage without assigning a category.
+can be used to tag the beginning of a passage without assigning a category.- While starting to work with a new text, it makes sense to use only

-• #~:undefined: can also be used as a pseudo closing tag, when only specific morphological elements need to be tagged (Let’s say, you are interested in tagging only letters in a vast text: you add #~:letter: in the beginning of the relevant passage, and #~:undefined:—at the end; both go on separate lines between morphological passages).
+can also be used as a pseudo closing tag, when only specific morphological elements need to be tagged (Let’s say, you are interested in tagging only letters in a vast text: you add#~:letter:

 The tag can be followed by semantic keywords, following the format of the Open Tagging Pattern (see above).